Prescriptions

 • at any pharmacy that accepts repeat prescriptions

-For now, New Road Surgery patients can’t use the NHS App to change their nominated pharmacy.
+For now, New Road Surgery patients can’t use the NHS App but you can use a form to update your nominated pharmacy.

 Questions about your prescription

-If you want to ask the practice questions about your medicine, please fill in the “medical issue” online form.
+If you want to ask us questions about your medicine, please fill in the “medical issue” online form.

 Medication reviews